ChongWuLab/aMAT/aMAT/README.md

 The users only prepare the following two inputs:

 * GWAS summary results (SNPs by traits), i.e., each row is the Z scores for a particular SNP of p traits of interest
-* Trait correlation matrix: We recommend using LD score regression to caluclate it (as also recommended by others)
+* Trait correlation matrix: We recommend using LD score regression to  calculate the correlation between traits, which is recommended by others.